 A product manager focuses on product strategy to create, distribute, sell, and obtain feedback on a specific product or service.
 Read more to see if a career in product management may be right for you.

-A product manager is responsible for the product strategy of a business.
-Sometimes a product manager has more decision-making power into what type of products should be developed.
+A product manager is responsible for the overall business strategy for a specific product.
+A product manager might also help decide what type of products should be developed.

 Many people confuse product and project managers but the two have some different and some overlapping responsibilities and goals.